Nasalis muscle: Nerve supply

 Like all the other muscles of facial expression, the nasalis muscle is supplied by the facial nerve (VII).

 Function

 The nasalis muscle compresses the nasal cartilages.
 It may also "flare" the nostrils.
-Some people can use it to close the nostrils to prevent entry of water when underwater.

 Clinical significance

 Cleft lip and cleft palate

 The nasalis muscle is one of the key muscles not formed or inserted correctly with cleft lip and cleft palate deformity.
-The head of the transverse part needs to be identified during reconstructive surgery so that it can be surgically sutured (connected to) the nasal septum.
+The head of the transverse part needs to be identified during reconstructive surgery so that it can be surgically sutured (connected) to the nasal septum.
 The origin at the maxilla may also be repositioned for better symmetry.

 Facial nerve testing

 Due to it being superficial, the nasalis muscle can be used to test the facial nerve.
 Specifically, it can be used to test the zygomatic branches.